Counting, math, and basic economic concepts are taught in school, starting as young as pre-kindergarten, around 4 years old.

 For young kids, money doesn’t yet hold the same emotional or functional meaning that it does for adults.
 They may see us swipe cards, tap phones, or talk about bills, but they don’t fully understand value, trade-offs, or future planning.
 They’re still learning impulse control.
 That’s developmentally appropriate: kids under 7 are still learning to delay gratification, understand time, and make consistent cause-and-effect connections.

 Many adults struggle with financial skills themselves or feel uncomfortable talking about money.
 That silence, combined with cultural messages that promote spending over saving, makes financial literacy even harder to model and teach.
+Plus, it doesn’t help that most transactions now happen in completely digital environments, making the exchange of money an increasingly abstract concept for children to try and grasp.

 As children deepen their understanding of the concepts of saving, spending, and sharing, they are also developing agency, self-regulation, and self-discipline that serve them well in other areas of their lives.